-The (De)collected War of the Worlds uses a group of digital tools to present data related to Wells’s novel.
-All of these tools, with the exception of Reclaim Hosting, are available free of charge for non-commercial use.
+The (De)collected War of the Worlds uses eight digital tools and platforms to present data related to Wells’s novel.
+All of these resources, with the exception of Reclaim Hosting, are available free of charge for non-commercial use.
 Many of them are funded by grants and donations for digital humanities projects and other educational and scholarly endeavors.
 As none of them requires sophisticated coding knowledge, they are ideal for pedagogy and for scholars just beginning to work with digital humanities tools and methods.

 Google My Maps was used to create this project’s map of major geographical sites in Surrey, England related to The War of the Worlds and H. G. Wells’s life.
 Anyone with a Google account can create, edit, and share custom maps using Google My Maps in Google Drive.

 Hypothesis is a web-based annotation tool created by The Hypothesis Project.
 Annotations to web pages are made using a Google Chrome extension, but can be viewed in other browsers if a site uses the Hypothesis plugin (as this project does).
 Registered Hypothesis users can comment on others’ annotations in addition to creating their own.
 Hypothesis is used on The (De)collected War of the Worlds to critically annotate each of the transcripts of Pearson’s Magazine that are hosted here.
 (Don’t forget to export your annotations!)

 Juxta Commons is a text juxtaposition tool created by NINES (Networked Infrastructure for Nineteenth-Century Electronic Scholarship): an organization that promotes scholarly digital humanities projects on nineteenth-century literature and culture.
 Users of Juxta Commons were able to upload two or more text files and compare words and formatting.
 There were several options for visually presenting the resulting data.
 The (De)collected War of the Worlds used Juxta Commons to present the significant textual differences between the Pearson’s installments of The War of the Worlds and the collected volume.
 NINES is working to create a newer tool that will perform a similar function.